Calamondin Limes

 Applications

-Habek mint can be used fresh or dried.
-In the Middle East, the fresh leaves are used in salads, chutneys, and relishes.
-Habek mint is a key ingredient in the traditional salad, tabbouli – a dish of bulgar wheat, lemon juice, salt, pepper, parsley, and mint, along with vegetables such as cucumber.
-Habek mint leaves are commonly used to make tea, and the peppermint-tasting oil of the plant may be used to flavor sweets.
-Habek mint may be substituted in dishes that call for the use of spearmint.
-Habek mint can be stored dried in an airtight container, or fresh in the refrigerator for up to one week.
+Habek mint can be used fresh or dried and is a common ingredient in Middle Eastern and Greek cuisines.
+The fresh leaves are used in salads, chutneys, relishes, and various cooked dishes and can be used in place of spearmint.
+Habek mint is a key ingredient in the traditional Middle Eastern salad, tabbouleh, which is made of bulgar wheat, lemon juice, salt, pepper, parsley, mint, and various vegetables like cucumber.
+Habek mint leaves are also commonly used to make a soothing tea, while the peppermint-flavored oil may be used to flavor sweets.
+Habek mint can be stored fresh in the refrigerator for up to one week or dried and stored in an airtight container for extended use.

 Ethnic/Cultural Info